About this Update:

 5. Why do you still have some items in your disclosure list that are incongruent with the new guiding principles?

 The application of these new guidelines across our organization began in 2016 and is ongoing.
-There may be items on this disclosure list that occurred prior to the implementation of our guiding principles.
+There may be items on the disclosure list that occurred prior to the implementation of our guiding principles.
 Those items are disclosed, as part of our ongoing commitment to disclosure at regular intervals, all funding of well-being scientific research and partnerships from Jan.
-1, 2010 to Dec.
-31, 2017, that meet our inclusion criteria on this website.
+1, 2010 to June 30, 2018, that meet our inclusion criteria on this website.
 This website is updated twice yearly.

 6. Why do you continue to support research at all?